How Long Does it Take to Pay off Student Loans?

 Lastly, make and maintain a budget.
 Keeping payments consistent is important to avoid entering default or having to extend your repayment period using deferment or forbearance.

-“How to pay off student loans” article.
+For more information about paying off student loans, consult our guide entitled: “How to pay off student loans.”
 If you want to pay off your loans early, our “Paying off student loans early” article might come in handy.

 Remember to look to the future while repaying your student loans, and make your plan accordingly.
 You won’t be in debt forever, and it will feel great when you’ve made your final payment!